-- WEF Committees where topics relate to residuals and biosolids - o Integrated Planning Task Force-through the appointment of an RBC Liaison - Odor and Air Quality Committee for practices to both reduce residuals/biosolids odors and treat odorous exhausts. - Municipal Resources and Recovery Design Committee for practices that impact biosolids generation/quality and advance overall resource recovery efforts - Any committee that focuses on combustion, power generation using biosolids, or renewable energy - o Plant O&M for process practices that impact residuals and biosolids - Research & Innovation Committee for examples of current or developing research/technologies associated with residuals and biosolids.

-- Public Communication & Outreach Committee for methods and tools to communicate with the public on residual and biosolids - Utility Management committee-for content and initiatives relating to effective management and governance - WEFTEC Biosolids Symposium to optimize coordination between RBC activities and WEFTEC presentations - WEFTEC Program Committee to promote, support, and assist with the development of strong WEFTEC workshops on residuals and biosolids topics - WEF staff support for RBC activities including meeting logistics, the bi-annual conference, publications, webinars, and the benchmarking survey setup - WEF Member Associations to explore what technical knowledge and experience relative to residuals and biosolids exists within WEF's Member Associations and to share knowledge and experience between WEF and the Member Associations - National Biosolids Partnership
+- WEF Communities where topics relate to residuals and biosolids - o Integrated Planning Task Force-through the appointment of an RBC Liaison - Odor and Air Quality Community for practices to both reduce residuals/biosolids odors and treat odorous exhausts. - Municipal Resources and Recovery Design Community for practices that impact biosolids generation/quality and advance overall resource recovery efforts - Any community that focuses on combustion, power generation using biosolids, or renewable energy - o Plant O&M for process practices that impact residuals and biosolids - o Research & Innovation Community for examples of current or developing research/technologies associated with residuals and biosolids. - Public Communication & Outreach Community for methods and tools to communicate with the public on residual and biosolids - Utility Management Community-for content and initiatives relating to effective management and governance - WEFTEC Biosolids Symposium to optimize coordination between RBC activities and WEFTEC presentations - WEFTEC Program Committee to promote, support, and assist with the development of strong WEFTEC workshops on residuals and biosolids topics - WEF staff support for RBC activities including meeting logistics, the bi-annual conference, publications, webinars, and the benchmarking survey setup - WEF Member Associations to explore what technical knowledge and experience relative to residuals and biosolids exists within WEF's Member Associations and to share knowledge and experience between WEF and the Member Associations - National Biosolids Partnership (NBP) is a not-for-profit alliance formed in 1997 with the National Association of Clean Water Agencies (NACWA), Water Environment Federation (WEF), and U.S. Environmental Protection Agency (EPA) to advance environmentally sound and accepted biosolids management practices, serve as the information clearinghouse on effective biosolids practices and technical assistance, and offer an EMS-based certification program that requires participating organizations to go beyond regulatory requirements.